Airship: Propulsion and control

 Small airships carry their engine(s) in their gondola.
 Where there were multiple engines on larger airships, these were placed in separate nacelles, termed power cars or engine cars.
 To allow asymmetric thrust to be applied for maneuvering, these power cars were mounted towards the sides of the envelope, away from the centre line gondola.
 This also raised them above the ground, reducing the risk of a propeller strike when landing.
-Widely spaced power cars were also termed wing cars, from the use of "wing" to mean being on the side of something, as in a theater, rather than the aerodynamic device.
-These engine cars carried a crew during flight who maintained the engines as needed, but who also worked the engine controls, throttle etc., mounted directly on the engine.
+Widely spaced power cars were also termed wing cars, from the use of "wing" to mean being on the side of something, as in a theatre, rather than the aerodynamic device.
+These engine cars carried a crew during flight who maintained the engines as needed, but who also worked the engine controls, throttle, etc., mounted directly on the engine.
 Instructions were relayed to them from the pilot's station by a telegraph system, as on a ship.

-If fuel is burnt for propulsion, then progressive reduction in the airship's overall weight occurs.
+If fuel is burnt for propulsion, then a progressive reduction in the airship's overall weight occurs.
 In hydrogen airships, this is usually dealt with by simply venting cheap hydrogen lifting gas.
-In helium airships water is often condensed from the exhaust and stored as ballast.
+In helium airships, water is often condensed from the exhaust and stored as ballast.